Risotto is one of our favourite dishes of rice cooked in stock with ingredients such as vegetables and meat or seafood.

 - 1 cup of chopped bell peppers (yellow, green and red)

-In a big skillet bring oil to heat, just to wet the bottom of the pan, and saute the onion and garlic and stir on medium heat until the onions are translucent.
-Add the rice and stir constantly until it is flavoured.
+In a big skillet heat the olive oil and saute the onion on medium heat until translucent.
+Add the garlic and mix for a few seconds.